xyin014/xyin014.github.io/content/publication/_index.md

 <!-- ## Publication -->
 1. Xizhe Yin, Zhijia Zhao, and Rajiv Gupta. *Glign: Taming Misaligned Graph Traversals in Concur- rent Graph Processing*.
-In Proceedings of the 28th ACM International Conference on Architectural Sup- port for Programming Languages and Operating Systems, 2023.
+In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2023.

 1. Xiaolin Jiang*, Chengshuo Xu*, Xizhe Yin*, Zhijia Zhao, and Rajiv Gupta. *Tripoline: generalized in- cremental graph processing via graph triangle inequality*.
-In Proceedings of the Sixteenth European Conference on Computer Systems, 2021. (* co-primary)
+In Proceedings of the Sixteenth European Conference on Computer Systems (EuroSys), 2021. (* co-primary)

 1. Jeremiah Griﬀin, Mohsen Lesani, Narges Shadab, and Xizhe Yin. *Tlc: temporal logic of distributed components*.
 In Proceedings of the ACM on Programming Languages, 4(ICFP):1–30, 2020.